tirthalpatel/Learning-Scala/ScalaQuickStart/README.md

 (1) Download / Clone this project to your local machine

-(2) If you have installed Scala version other than 2.11.12, then configure it in [build.sbt](https://github.com/tirthalpatel/Learning-Scala/blob/master/ScalaQuickStart/build.sbt) file
+(2) If you have installed Scala version other than 2.13.6 as per [JDK supported version compatibility](https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html#version-compatibility-table), then configure it in [build.sbt](https://github.com/tirthalpatel/Learning-Scala/blob/master/ScalaQuickStart/build.sbt) file

 (3) If you have installed Sbt version other than 1.5.2, then configure it in [/project/build.properties](https://github.com/tirthalpatel/Learning-Scala/blob/master/ScalaQuickStart/project/build.properties) file